 Wherever there is an open and anonymous platform, your employees will try and elaborate as much as they can.
 They will appreciate all the great ideas and initiatives taken by the organisation and at the same time, will also be critical about the ones that don’t fit in.
 Here comes a metaphor.

 If someone is critical about your work then become friends with them.
 They are the ones who will always tell you the truth.
-Through an anonymous employee feedback platform they will give you an honest opinion, which will help you get better and grow.
+Through anonymity in employee feedback they will give you an honest opinion, which will help you get better and grow.

 Therefore, give an opportunity to your employees to become your best critique.
 They know your business and your rules.
 They are the ones who are a part of your vision and at the same time a part of the ground reality, the only source to get a reality check.
 On the other hand, some employees are introverts and shy away from discussing their opinions out in the open.
 Take such views into consideration and see how their thoughts work wonders for your business sales and profits.